fungos/blog/content/dolphin-deep-dive.md

 (gdb)
 ```

 Now we have a nice stack.
-This reveals a lot of stuff we missed in the first try, mostly are uninsteresting details.
+This reveals a lot of stuff we missed in the first try, mostly are uninteresting details.
-The real nice thing there is that now we know *which* device is being queried via _dbus_, which is..._UPower_?
+The really nice thing there is that now we know *which* device is being queried via _dbus_, which is..._UPower_?
 Wait, what is happening here? **WHY** _Dolphin_ would try to query some _power_ related device white querying
 up storage stuff?